Fiserv/developer-studio-support/docs/registration.md

 ![Sign in OTP](../../assets/images/user-account/user-account-otp.png)

 Once authenticated, you can click on the account avatar in the global header to view your account page.
 The number on top of the account avatar indicates unread notifications.
-At this point you can also select **workspaces** at the top of the page to create and manage your workspaces.
+At this point you can also select **Workspaces** on the top of the page to create and manage your [Workspaces](?path=docs/guides/workspaces.md).

 ![Avatar in global header](../../assets/images/user-account/user-account.png)